nprapps/dailygraphics/GRAPHIC_CHECKLIST.md

 ## Initial Concept

-* Is the data organized by the component most important to the narrative? (e.g. geographic->map, temporal->timeline, ordinal->table)
+* Is the data organized by the component most important to the narrative?
+  * geographic -> map
+  * temporal -> timeline
+  * ordinal -> table
-* Do we have adequate narrative context to understand the meaning of the data?
+* Do we have sufficient narrative context to understand the meaning of the data?
 * If the data is vulnerable to being misinterpreted, have we adequately warned against it?

 ## Data